Guitaricet/howto/README.md

 When first calling `howto` it will ask you to set up the API key.
 Get your OpenAI API key [here](https://beta.openai.com/docs/quickstart/add-your-api-key).

+> If you get `org.freedesktop.secrets` error, install Gnome-keyring `sudo apt-get install gnome-keyring`.
+It is needed for secure API key storage.

 ## Download the binary from Github

 | OS | Architecture | Link |